star-whale/starwhale/example/image-segmentation/README.md

 - use the `@Starwhale.predict` and `@Starwhale.evaluate` decorators to define handlers for Starwhale Model to finish the image segmentation evaluation tasks.
 - build Starwhale Dataset by Starwhale Python SDK and use Starwhale Dataset Web Viewer.
 - use Starwhale Evaluation Summary Page to compare the algorithm quality of the different models.
-- build an unified Starwhale Runtime to run all models.
 - use Starwhale `replicas` feature to speedup model evaluation.
 - use `Starwhale.Image`, `Starwhale.COCOObjectAnnotation` and `Starwhale.BoundingBox` to represent Dataset type.
 - use `.swignore` file to ignore unexpected files or folders in the Starwhale Model building.